prcalopa/GS_API/README.md

 ```

 API Philosophies
 ------
 **JSON and MIDI**

-we encourage use of JSON to be able to work with consistent and reusable datasets, as midi files tends to have different MIDI mapping , structures, or even suspicious file format implementations.
+we encourage use of JSON to be able to work with consistent and reusable datasets, as midi files tends to have different MIDI mapping, structures, or even suspicious file format implementations.
-Thus we provide flexible MIDI input module *GSIO* for tagging events with respect to their pitch/channel/trackName
+Thus we provide flexible MIDI input module *GSIO* for tagging events with respect to their pitch/channel/trackName.
-Note to tag mapping is reppresented by a dictionnary where key represent a tag and value is a rule such tag has to validate
+Note that tag mapping is represented by a dictionary where key represent a tag and value is a rule such tag has to validate
 * rules are either list or single *condition* that are OR'ed
 * each condition is either a tuple with expected pitch value and channel value or an integer representing expected pitch value